 The positive impact of a placement on graduate employment outcomes across Brunel is considerable.
 Those who have done placements are also much more likely to be in employment for which their degree was a formal requirement or where they believe their degree gave them a competitive advantage in recruitment.

 At Brunel we provide many opportunities and experiences within your degree programme and beyond – work-based learning, professional support services, volunteering, mentoring, sports, arts, clubs, societies, and much, much more – and we encourage you to make the most of them, so that you can make the most of yourself.

 » More about Employability

-- GCE A-level BBB, to include Grade B in a Science, Environmental or Maths subject.
+- GCE A-level BBB, to include a grade B in a Science, Environmental, or Maths subject.

 - BTEC Level 3 Extended Diploma DDD in in a related subject.

-- BTEC Level 3 Diploma DD in a related subject with an A-level at grade B in a Science, Environmental or Maths subject.
+- BTEC Level 3 Diploma DD in any subject with an A-level at grade B in a Science, Environmental, or Maths subject.

-- BTEC Level 3 Subsidiary Diploma D in a related subject with A-levels grade BB to include a Science, Environmental or Maths subject.
+- BTEC Level 3 Subsidiary Diploma D in any subject with two A-levels at grades BB, to include a Science, Environmental, or Maths subject.

-- International Baccalaureate Diploma 30 points, including 5 in Higher Level Higher Level Science, Engineering or Maths subject.
+- International Baccalaureate Diploma 30 points, including a 5 in a Higher Level Science, Engineering, or Maths subject.

 Please check our Admissions pages for more information on other factors we use to assess applicants as well as our full GCSE requirements and accepted equivalencies in place of GCSEs.